California condor: Condor Watch

 A crowdsourcing project called Condor Watch (CW) was started on April 14, 2014, and ended in 2020.
 Hosted by the web portal Zooniverse, volunteers were asked to examine motion-capture images of California condors associated with release sites managed by the United States Fish and Wildlife Service, National Park Service and Ventana Wildlife Society.
 The tasks on the website included identifying tagged condors and marking the distance to feeding sources such as animal carcasses.
 Biologists can then use this data to deduce which birds are at risk of lead poisoning.

 Condor Watch enabled volunteers, or citizen scientists, to participate in active research.
-The project had up 175,000 images to view and assess far more than the team could hope to view on their own.
+The project had up 175,000 images to view and assess, far more than the team could hope to view on their own.
 Lead scientist Myra Finkelstein believes volunteering is fun because it allows enthusiasts to track the "biographies" of individual condors.
 Citizen science has long been used in ornithology, for instance in the Audubon Society's Christmas Bird Count, which began in 1900 and the breeding bird survey which began in 1966.
 McCaffrey (2005) believes this approach not only directly benefits ongoing projects, but will also help train aspiring ornithologists.

 Relationship with humans

 Throughout its historic range, the California condor has been a popular subject of mythology and an important symbol to Native Americans.
 Unusually, this bird takes on different roles in the storytelling of the different tribes.

 The Wiyot tribe of California say that the condor recreated mankind after Above Old Man wiped humanity out with a flood.
 However, other tribes, such as California's Mono, view the condor as a destroyer, not a creator; they say that Condor seized humans, cut off their heads, and drained their blood so that it would flood Ground Squirrel's home.
 Condor then seized Ground Squirrel after he fled, but Ground Squirrel managed to cut off Condor's head when Condor paused to take a drink of the blood.
 According to the Yokuts people, the condor sometimes ate the moon, causing the lunar cycle, and his wings caused eclipses.
 The Chumash tribe of Southern California tell that the condor was once a white bird, but it turned black when it flew too close to a fire.

 Condor bones have been found in Native American graves, as have condor feather headdresses.
 Cave paintings of condors have also been discovered.
 Some tribes ritually killed condors to make ceremonial clothing out of their feathers.
 Shamans then danced while wearing these to reach the upper and lower spiritual worlds.
 Whenever a Shaman died, his clothes were said to be cursed, so new clothing had to be made for his successor.
-Some researchers, such as Noel Snyder, believe that this practice of making ceremonial clothing contributed to the condor's decline.